binsky08/passman-dev-docker-build/README.md

 # A docker based development environment for passman

-Based on the ubuntu:20.04 image, this repository provides Nextcloud installations with mariadb-server and php7.4 or php8.0.
+Based on ubuntu images, this repository provides Nextcloud installations with mariadb-server and php7 or php8.

 Brings support to run `grunt` / `grunt build` at /var/www/html/apps/passman/ to generate js and css files